API endpoint caching

 # Clearing cached endpoint data

-Cached entries clear automatically, based on the defined retention period.
+Cached entries clear automatically, based on the retention period you define.
 You can also manually clear the endpoint's entire cache.

 1